Sebastian Otoa

-Career
+Club career

 AaB

 Otoa joined AaB in the summer 2021, after turning down a contract offer at FC Roskilde, where he played U19 before joining AaB.
 Before that, he had spent three years in F.C.
 Copenhagen's academy.
 But his adventure in AaB got off to a rough start, as the tall defender only managed to play one game for AaB's U19 team before a series of leg strain injuries set in.
 In the spring of 2022, he returned to action for the U19 team, and also played a few reserve team matches.

 After several sales in the AaB-squad, Otoa was called up for his first Danish Superliga match on 11 September 2022 against Lyngby Boldklub.
 29 minutes into the match, Lars Kramer was injured and Otoa came on for his professional debut.
 On 12 July 2023, Otoa signed a new long-term deal with AaB until June 2027.